Term Life Insurance Quotes

 So, how do you ensure that your minor children will benefit from the proceeds of your life insurance policy in the event of your death?
 You need to arrange legal means for the proceeds of the policy to be managed and supervised by a competent adult because, if you don’t, the court will appoint a property guardian for the children.
 That process will run up attorneys’ fees, court proceedings, and court supervision of life insurance benefits — costs and hassles that definitely won’t help your children.
 There are several ways to prevent this:

-- Instead of naming your minor children as beneficiaries of your policy, name a trusted adult beneficiary who will use the money for the children’s benefit.
+- Instead of naming your minor children as your life insurance beneficiaries, name a trusted adult beneficiary who will use the money for the children’s benefit.
 If you trust that this adult will always be able to fulfill this duty, even years down the line, this might be the easiest option.

 - You can name your children as beneficiaries and also name an adult custodian under your state’s Uniform Transfers to Minors Act (UTMA).
 Most insurance companies permit this and have forms for it.
-If you name more than one child as beneficiary, you’ll need to specify the percentage each receives.
+If you name more than one child as a beneficiary, you’ll need to specify the percentage of the death benefit each child should receive.

 - If you have a living trust, you can name the trustee as the beneficiary of the life insurance policy.
 In the trust document, name the minor children as beneficiaries of any proceeds the trust receives from the insurance policy.
 Also, establish within the trust a method to impose adult management over the proceeds, which can be either a UTMA custodianship or a child’s trust.
 You’ll need to submit a copy of your living trust to the insurance company.